kyma-project/busola/core/README.md

 ## Development

-To simplify development, set up another instance of the Console application served directly from your machine.
-The following section provides you with a step-by-step guide to set up the Console application for development.
+To simplify development, set up another instance of the Busola application served directly from your machine.
+The following section provides you with a step-by-step guide to set up the Busola application for development.
 Keep Kyma running.
-You need it as a backing service for your local instance of Console.
+You need it as a backing service for your local instance of Busola.
 Follow these steps:

 - Clone this repository
 - Run `cd core` to change to the `core` directory
 - Run `npm install`
 - Run `npm i ng-cli` to install angular CLI
-- Update your `/etc/hosts` file to include `127.0.0.1 console-dev.kyma.local`
+- Update your `/etc/hosts` file to include `127.0.0.1 busola-dev.kyma.local`
-- Run the command `npm start` to serve the console locally,
+- Run the command `npm start` to serve the busola locally,
-- Access the local instance of Console in the browser at `http://console-dev.kyma.local:4200`
+- Access the local instance of Busola in the browser at `http://busola-dev.kyma.local:4200`
-- Login to Console as `admin@kyma.cx`
+- Login to Busola as `admin@kyma.cx`

 ### Code style

-Your contributions must match the style guide used in Console.
-Console uses [Prettier](https://prettier.io) for code formatting.
+Your contributions must match the style guide used in Busola.
+Busola uses [Prettier](https://prettier.io) for code formatting.
 For convenience, [husky](https://github.com/typicode/husky) installs the Git pre-commit hook, so you do not need to perform any additional work.
 Remember to run `npm install` in the root folder (../) of this repository, to install both tools.

-### Console configuration
+### Busola configuration

 All the configuration comes from `app.config.ts`.

-The console inside the container follows the conventions for helm charts.
+The busola inside the container follows the conventions for helm charts.
 This means:

 - The _console_ sub chart has its own values file, which configures values for the chart templates.
 - The parent chart values, in this case, _core_ values, can overwrite those values on the _console_ level.
 - Providing those values when calling the helm install command can implicitly overwrite the values.

-Now, the Console consumes the resulting values in the application:
+Now, the Busola consumes the resulting values in the application:

 - _console_ contains a Kubernetes config map object which consumes the resulting values.
-- the Console application mounts this config map as a `config.js` file.
+- the Busola application mounts this config map as a `config.js` file.
 Check the `deployment.yaml`.
 - this `config.js` file declares an additional clusterConfig object on the window object, and is then consumed in the `app.config.ts` file for overwriting the default values.

 ### Code scaffolding